Layoamona/LITA_FIRST_PROJECT/README.md

 - SQL - Strutured Query Language for Quering Dta
 -  GitHub for Portfolio Building
+-  Power BI
+  1. For Data Cleaning
+  2. For Visualization
+  3. Interractive Dashboard

   In order to have an indept understanding of the above stated tools, we worked on some projects.